theogwo/HeadTTS/README.md

 `connect( settings=null, onprogress=null, onerror=null )` | Connects to the specified set of `endpoints` set in constructor or within the optinal `settings` object.
 If the `settings` parameter is provided, it forces a reconnection.
 The `onprogress` callback handles `ProgressEvent` events, while the `onerror` callback handles system-level error events.
 Returns a promise. **Note:** When connecting to a RESTful server, the method sends a hello message and considers the connection established only if a text response starting with `HeadTTS` is received.
 `clear()` | Clears all work queues and resolves all promises.
 `setup( data, onerror=null )` | Adds a new setup request to the work queue.
 See the API section for the supported `data` properties.
 Returns a promise.
-`synthesize( data, onmessage=null, onerror=null )` | Adds a new synthesize request to the work queue.
-If event handlers are provided, they override other handlers.
+`synthesize( data, onmessage=null, onerror=null )` | Adds a new synthesis request to the work queue.
+The `data` object supports the `input` and `userData` properties.
+The `userData` property is returned in the output as `message.userData` unchanged.
+If event handlers are provided, they override the default handlers.
 Returns a promise that resolves with a sorted array of related messages of type `"audio"` or `"error"`.
 `custom( data, onmessage=null, onerror=null )` | Adds a new custom message to the work queue.
 If event handlers are provided, they override other handlers.
 Returns a promise that resolves with the related message of the type `"custom"`.

 </details>